statico/imposter-attack-2024/README.md

 ]
 ```

 You'll need to add your own sound effects referenced in `scoreboard.js` since I don't have the license to distribute the ones I used.
-They're referenced like this:
+You can find sound effects on [Freesound](https://freesound.org/) or [OpenGameArt.org](https://opengameart.org/), or you can make some with [sfxr](https://sfxr.me/) if you like the retro sound.

+Change `scoreboard.js` like so:

 ```js
 const startSound = new Howl({ src: ["/sfx/round-start.mp3"] });